The universal homogeneous binary tree: Preliminaries

 \section{Preliminaries}

-In lack of a reference for the first-order axiomatization of $(\mS_2;\leq)$ that we mentioned in the introduction, we prove it here for the convenience of the reader.
-We also prove the claim about the homogeneity of $(\mS_2;\leq,C)$ made in Section~\ref{sect:results}.
+In the introduction we gave an explicit first-order axiomatisation of $(\mS;\leq)$.
+Although this follows from results in \cite{Droste87Proc} and \cite{DrosteHollandMacphersonII}, we provide details here for the convenience of the reader; also proving the claim about the homogeneity of $(\mS_2;\leq,C)$ made in Section~\ref{sect:results}.
 We then review the Ramsey properties of $(\mS_2;\leq)$ after the expansion with a suitable linear order in Section~\ref{sect:ramsey}.
 The Ramsey property will be used in our proof via the concept of \emph{canonical functions}; they will be introduced in Section~\ref{sect:canonical}.